Hornbill-Docs/esp-config/esp-config/customize/customer-portal/configure-custom-domain.md

 Assuming everything is configured correctly, you should now be able to enter your custom domain into a browser and see your Hornbill customer portal instance.

 ## Limitations
-- Only a single custom domain is supported.
+- Only a single custom domain is supported for your customer portal.
-- Hornbill does not have any ability to host or manage your SSL certificates.
+- Hornbill does not have any ability to host or manage your SSL certificates, you either need to host these yourself or use a front end network provider like Cloudflare for that.
-- Hornbills origin servers are not designed for high traffic volumes, they are there to act as Origin servers for front end content delivery networks or caching proxy servers.
+- Hornbills origin servers are not designed for high traffic volumes and direct traffic serving, if we detect that type of traffic we may well block it, these services are specifically for use Origin servers only, and should be used for the sole purpose of acting as the origin source for front end content delivery networks or caching proxy servers.

 ## Troubleshooting

+As mentioned above, it is beyond the scope of Hornbill's normal support services or expertise to provide technical support or assistance with troubleshooting the configuration of your custom domain configuration.
+This is because most of the configuration effort goes into systems that are completely outside of Hornbill and these external systems can be configured in many different ways, using many different software tools, packages and services, and much of the configuration in these ares are generally dictated by your own companies security and web hosting policies and practices.
+It is incredibly important that you have the support of your people/team/experts in planning and configuring a custom domain name for the Hornbill Customer Portal.

+Hornbill does have specialist expert services capabilities, but we have limited resources and charge for these services.
+So if you really do need Hornbill to get involved and assist you in configuring this, we can do that, but it will be chargeable work, and will likely involve subject matter experts that do not sit within our support or expert services teams.
+Contact us if you need help.
+Otherwise, we have aimed to set out everything you/your experts need to know in order to configure this successfully.

+If you have questions/clarifications about anything in this document, please use our [Hornbill Community Forums](https://forums.hornbill.com) in the first instance, we will mostly answer most questions that need clarifying by updating this document.